yeoman/yeoman.io/app/_includes/yeoman.wiki/Homepage.md

 npm install -g yo grunt-cli bower
 ```

-`yo` can generate several types of application, but it needs help from plug-ins, or "generators" to get the job done.
+`yo` can generate several types of applications, but it needs help from plug-ins, or "generators" to get the job done.
 To scaffold a web application, you'll need to grab the web app generator:

 ```
 npm install -g generator-webapp